cizordj/molotov/HACKING.md

 ### Variables naming

-Variables' name must be UPPERCASE and separated by underline in case of multiple names.
+Variables' name must be UPPERCASE and separated by underline in case of multiple words.

     VARIABLE="value"
     VARIABLE_WITH_ANOTHER_VALUE="another value"